abenaoboateng/Portfolio/README.md

 -	Complete business case studies and assignments to grow leadership and technical skills

 -	Attend conferences hosted by industry leaders, such as Deloitte, LinkedIn, and Target

-**herScript(Black Women in Tech)**
-**_Co-Founder & Co-President_**
--	Facilitate and Initiate opportunities such as Workshops, Corporate Relationships, and Professional Development

--	Expose ways to apply the technology world to different industries such as healthcare and entertainment

--	Increasing the Black Women in Tech on campus by 40% by emphasizing personal development and authenticity

 **Association of Black Computer Scientists**
 **_Corporate Officer_**